captain-kark/dockerfile-veracode-gpg/README.md

 ```
 $: ls -A1 encrypt/
-test.txt
+foobar.txt
-test.txt.gpg
+foobar.txt.gpg
 ```

-You can attach `test.txt.gpg` to an email (or whatever) to communicate secrets with veracode.
+You can attach `foobar.txt.gpg` to an email (or whatever) to communicate secrets with veracode.

 The public key that comes baked into the image can be verified, if desired.